satyaprakashsinghrathour/indian-army/README.md

-# indianarmy.github.io
+# Indian Army
-#THIS IS MY FIRST PROJECT IN WEB DEV.
+## THIS IS MY FIRST PROJECT IN WEB DEV.